-Despite these obstacles, it is still possible to pursue your career goals at the age of fifty and beyond.
+Despite these obstacles, it is still possible to pursue your career goals when you’re over 50.
 Below, you will see how you can attain your goals, break through obstacles, and even start over successfully.

 Align your goals

-One assumption is that females do not have enough stamina to work long hours after they reach the age of fifty.
+One assumption is that females do not have enough stamina to work long hours after fifty.
 Some people may say that this age is the starting point for what they consider to be old age.
 Some may also believe that aging occurs earlier for women than for men.
 It’s important that you declare your ambitions, pursue them boldly, and not let other people’s assumptions deter you.

-One way to do this is to attempt to determine what your professional superiors’ goals for the future are.
-This way, you can align your goals with those of your organization.
+One way to do this is to attempt to determine what your professional goals are for the future.
+This way, you can align them with those you work with.
 That may put you in a better position to communicate your value to your employer.
 Set a time to sit down with your boss and discuss your future.

 Update your skills and grow

 To counter these assumptions, take courses to expand your relevant professional skills.
 If your workplace offers skill-building activities, take the opportunity to pursue them so you may update your resume.
-Let your notice your efforts to upgrade your skills.
+Alert your employer of your efforts to upgrade your skills.
 This will help you communicate that you have the drive and the capacity to take on new challenges.

 Some older women are conflicted in that they want to start over but feel they are too old to do it.
-This is especially true when others say that women who are fifty and over do not have the drive or willingness to move forward.
+This is especially true when others say that women over 50 do not have the drive or willingness to move forward.
 Your circumstances may be why you want to start over or you may be tired of what you’re doing now and are seeking a change.
 Regardless of your age or your situation, it’s still possible to achieve your goals.

 You are more likely to fulfill your dreams if you avoid negative self-talk that puts you into the mindset that you have no choice.
 All that does is make you feel helpless and full of doubt.
 Whatever you have done in the past doesn’t matter.
 Everyone makes mistakes and life happens.
 There’s no reason to be embarrassed about starting over.